Introduction to our APIs

 Features

-The Inbound API is for On-Demand customers who need SocketLabs to parse one or more inbound mail streams, and to provide easy to process JSON messages to a user-defined endpoint.
+The Inbound API is for customers that need SocketLabs to parse one or more inbound mail streams, and to provide easy to process JSON messages to a user-defined endpoint.
 Each JSON message contains the parsed content of a single email, allowing easy integration of email content into business systems such as support desks, user forums, CRMs, and much more.

 Features

-• SocketLabs’ On-Demand network processes one or more inbound mail streams, providing JSON messages containing the parsed-out email content.
+• SocketLabs’ network processes one or more inbound mail streams, providing JSON messages containing the parsed-out email content.

 • Configure entire domains or individual addresses to be processed, parsed, and posted to a web application endpoint of your choosing.

-Best Practices Using the SocketLabs On-Demand API
+Best Practices Using the SocketLabs API

 Please follow these guidelines to the best of your ability when implementing any software that interacts with our APIs: